 Innovation happens when different skills and perspectives come together to solve complex problems.
 The Sobrato Campus for Discovery and Innovation is designed to foster spontaneous interaction.
 Labs and work spaces are cross-functional, assigned to projects instead of disciplines.
 Complementary departments are grouped together to encourage organic research opportunities.
 Each section of the building has informal collaboration spaces with flexible furniture and equipment for a variety of projects.

 This is a place where big ideas are explored and implemented.
 As one of the first U.S. universities with its own Maker Lab, Santa Clara has a long history of creation, and our new Innovation Zone brings that culture to the center of campus.
 With 30-foot floor to ceiling windows, the 3,000 square foot Innovation Zone showcases projects and encourages students to inspire each other.
-Additional research and work spaces like the Latimer Energy Lab, Imaginarium virtual reality lab, WAVE computer lab, and massive garages with oversized entryways allow undergraduate and graduate students to participate in projects big and small—all while receiving direct faculty mentorship.
+Additional research and work spaces like the Latimer Energy Lab, Imaginarium virtual reality lab, WAVE computer lab, and massive garages with car-sized entryways allow undergraduate students to participate in projects big and small—all while receiving direct faculty mentorship.